 I heard of the Ground Zero Battles, which ideally are not yet stable as an entity but struggling to stay a float.
 They are promising.
 Some battle organizers make many mistakes that they may not be aware of: Poor event management, limited creativity into the concept of the event and hiccups.

 Imagine an event with poorly layered out fliers or graphic work?
 Little noise for the event?
-Besides the little professional handling of the events (there isn’t a course for organising battles) inference is always required from other spheres.
+Besides the little professional handling of the events (there isn’t a course for organizing battles) inference is always required from other spheres.
 It is high time battle rap is treated as a major event which needs much effort.

 The times are hard and the economic demand is according to many it is the financial aspect killing the battles.
 The love of finances over the culture and, also the love of the culture over anything else, but with no finances is just an irony for us.